Writer's Guidelines

 The magazine's mission.
 The objective of Security Management is to provide a forum within which security professionals can learn about industry trends and solutions, including security strategies, management techniques, and new technologies.
 A prospective author should keep these goals in mind when developing story ideas.

 When choosing a subject and preparing an article, remember that the story will be read by these industry peers throughout the world.
-Security Management readers know the basics and are looking for the latest developments on topics ranging from access control to personnel management.
+Security Management readers know the basics and are looking for the latest developments on topics ranging from access control to personnel management to geopolitics and organizational resilience.

 Articles should be detailed enough to interest specialists in the particular industry segment discussed, but an author should define terms that would not generally be known by security professionals in other industries.